mirzaipatrik/Bayesian_HMM/README.md

 MCMC_sim = main_function(n_states, n_iter, Γ, dat, υ_hyper, σ2_hyper, μ_hyper, κ_hyper)
 ```

 We can now plot the MCMC chain.
-For illustrative purposes, we only plot the posterior draws of the different means.
+A plot of the posterior draws of the different means is given, but posterior draws of the variances can be obtained analogously.

 ```julia
 #Retrieve the matrix of posterior draws of μ and σ2:
 μ = MCMC_sim[1]
 σ2 = MCMC_sim[2]